 Land of the Earth-born Spirit

-Not so easy to find, just head towards Glen Dome, and BEFORE you get there, veer up and right.
+The Land of the Rising Moon is a rather elusive place.
+It’s not so easy to find, just head towards Glen Dome, and BEFORE you get there, veer up and right.
 Keep going until you reach flat ground between Glen Dome and Turtle Rock.
 It’s not much further.
 While you will catch a glimpse of it if you go further, the best thing to do is cut up and left at this point, angling NE across the flat slabs until the area comes into view.
 The moon may or may not be there, but just the sight of the place will turn you into a climbing animal howling at the moon.
 You will need all you’ve got to conquer ‘Cross of Iron’ (12b) and it’s closest ally ‘Master of Sport’ (12b).
 ‘Straight and Narrow’ (5.8) is another total CLASSIC sought after by many.
 Both Moontide (10a) and Moonrise Variation (10d) offer special challenges and Bladerunner is a thin 5.11 testpiece.
 Colorado Cable Cutter (9) is a long, wandering line to the top of the formation.

 RISING MOON TOPOS